Free Clipart and Pictures

 In addition to his

 singing, Bob Hope is known for entertaining the

 when they are

 1945...A B-25 U.S. Military Bomber crashes into the

 Building due to fog.
-Three are killed on the plane and eleven that are
+Three people in the plane are killed as well as

 United States Senate

 1868...Two years after being passed by

 States ratify the Fourteenth Amendment.
 African Americans

 are now granted citizenship.